Infiteri/CorePlusPlus3D/NOTES.md

 Oh yea I made a material editor for material asset files.
 So dragging a material file onto the scene viewport will open a material editor window which allows to edit material props without changing the file directly.
 Still WIP.

 Moved the editor state into a structure called EditorState, therefore the cpp file is smaller.
 Added also a Image Viewer thing, just drag a image (.png, .jpg or .jpeg) or a custom-format image called CeImage (.ce_image) and it will appear.
 Also dragging another image on top of the old image will change it.

+## 22 October 2023

+Okay so started working on a little pong clone, small problem, no collision detection and the scripts are in the bin folder witch get ignored.